 An online reference guide for front-end developers to quickly look up JavaScript event names, categories, and browser compatibility.

-No data available for this tool
+No data

 When you need to quickly confirm whether a JavaScript event is supported by a specific browser or understand its trigger conditions, manually browsing through documentation can be inefficient.
 This tool provides a structured, static data table that serves as a categorized JavaScript events reference list.
 JavaScript events are signals fired when the state of an object in the browser or Document Object Model (DOM) changes, serving as the fundamental units of interactive front-end programming.
 This table lists the names of various events, brief descriptions, and their historical browser compatibility versions to help you quickly locate and reference them.